 We were knackered after a long, hungover bus journey but we were finally in Rio!
 It was time to continue the carnage we started in the usually sedate Florianopolis…

 Rio de Janeiro is the highlight of the itinerary for anyone who does a top to tail journey of the Southern half of the continent.
-The name itself miraculously conjurers up coconuts, hula girls and epic stretches of palm tree studded beaches.
-This pipedream is how my travelling partner and I came to be staying on Copacabana beach at the infamous Mellow Yellow Hostel.
+The name itself miraculously conjures up coconuts, hula girls and epic stretches of palm tree studded beaches.
+This pipedream is how Steph and I came to be staying on Copacabana beach at the infamous Mellow Yellow Hostel.

 When we walked into the forty-bed dorm with the bunk beds in stacks of three we understood how it earned the affectionately seedy title of the ‘Favela Room’ after the slum towns of Rio.

-There was an Aussie guy spreadeagled on the floor in a drunken stupor whilst the cleaner swept around him.
-Strangely enough, we ended up being together for some of my time in Brazil.
-His first words to us were ‘Welcome to the favela room, this place is fuuuuucked!’.
+There was an Aussie guy spread-eagled on the floor in a drunken stupor whilst the cleaner swept around him.
+Strangely enough, I fell for him a little bit and I have no idea why.
+His first words to us were ‘Welcome to the favela room, this place is fuuuuucked!’

 He was right.

-We dumped our bags and lay down on the wipe clean bunk mattresses which wouldn’t have been out of place in a modern working brothel.
-In fact, I visited a knocking shop in an Australian mining town called Kalgoorlie and the beds were the same, they were most definitely not built for sleeping in.
+We dumped our bags and lay down on the wipe clean bunk mattresses, which wouldn’t have been out of place in a modern working brothel.
+In fact, I visited a knocking shop in an Australian mining town called Kalgoorlie and the beds were the same, most definitely not built for sleeping in.

-This moment of relaxation was interrupted by the sound of a bunk bed leg grinding against the floor as two of our roommates got involved in dirty, filthy, favela room sex.
+This moment of relaxation was interrupted by the sound of a bunk bed leg grinding against the floor as two of our roommates, Tom and Janice, got involved in dirty, filthy, favela room sex.

-Steph ended up boning the very same guy and the English girl he was banging went to work (by pure coincidence) in a titty bar in Kalgoorlie.
+Steph ended up boning Tom and Janice went to work (by pure coincidence) in a titty bar in Kalgoorlie.
 You’re not actually allowed to show your nipples so you cover them with stickers to get around it.
 I went there to plant trees, but clearly, I was in the wrong business.

 During that week a lot of sex happened in that room and I am relieved to say I didn’t participate in it.
 To this day I have still not been drawn into the exhibitionist delights of dorm room bang.

 Perhaps it was this repressed nature that made the Aussie boys think that I was a grumpy bitch the first evening that we met them at the top floor hostel bar.
-I did, however, have a good reason as there had been an unexpected death in my mother’s side of the family and that the funeral was the next day.
+I did have a good reason, as the funeral for my mum’s cousin was the next day.

-I retired from the drinking early and lay on the mattress which felt like vinyl covered lead slab beneath me.
+I retired from the drinking early and lay on the mattress, which felt like a vinyl covered lead slab beneath me.
 I didn’t sleep for most of the night so I heard lots of shuffling and grunting from the other side of the room.

 In the true spirit of sympathy, Steph ended up having sex with Nick, one of the three Aussie boys in a bunk across the room.